 David joined Watsi on December 31st, 2013.
 Four years ago, David became the 1714th member to automatically support a new Watsi patient every month.
-Since then, 4,093 more people have become monthly donors!
-David's most recent donation traveled 8,700 miles to support Srey Pin, an 18-month-old baby girl from Cambodia, to fund burn contracture surgery so she can use her hands.
+Since then, 4,277 more people have become monthly donors!
+David's most recent donation traveled 8,500 miles to support Srey Pin, an 18-month-old baby girl from Cambodia, to fund burn contracture surgery so she can use her hands.

 David has funded healthcare for 74 patients in 12 countries.